MARS: Margin and Semantic-Aware Data Augmentation for Reward Modeling: APPENDIX

-\textbf{Evaluation Protocol:} We evaluate aligned policies using a pairwise win–tie–lose (WTL) protocol with an external judge model (Qwen-2.5).
-For each prompt, two model responses are compared, and the judge is instructed to output exactly one of \texttt{A}, \texttt{B}, or \texttt{TIE}.
-To mitigate positional bias, the order of responses is randomized independently for each comparison.
+\paragraph{Evaluation Protocol.} We evaluate aligned policies using a pairwise win-lose (WL) protocol with an external judge model GPT-4.1 \cite{openai2025gpt41}.

-For UltraFeedback and fixed-subset evaluations, we repeat the WTL evaluation over multiple rounds with different prompt samples and random seeds.
-Final performance is reported as the mean and standard deviation of net win rates across rounds.

-\textbf{Hyperparameter Details.} All experiments are conducted using identical random seeds across methods when sampling prompts or initializing models, ensuring that observed performance differences are attributable to the proposed algorithm rather than stochastic variation.
-Reward models are trained with a learning rate of \(5 \times 10^{-6}\), while policy optimization uses a learning rate of \(1 \times 10^{-5}\).
-For parameter-efficient fine-tuning, we employ LoRA with rank \(r = 16\) and scaling factor \(32\).
-Input prompts are truncated to a maximum length of 512 tokens, and generated responses are capped at 192 tokens.
-During policy optimization, we use a PPO clip ratio of \(\epsilon = 0.2\) and a KL regularization coefficient of \(\beta_{\mathrm{KL}} = 0.02\) to control deviation from the reference policy.
-These values were selected based on commonly adopted defaults in prior RLHF and alignment literature and were held fixed throughout all experiments.
+\paragraph{Hyperparameter Details.} All experiments use the same random seeds across methods when sampling prompts or initializing models, ensuring that performance differences are attributable to the training strategy rather than stochastic variation.
+Reward models are trained with a learning rate of $2\times10^{-5}$.
+For parameter-efficient fine-tuning, we use LoRA with rank $r=16$ and scaling factor $\alpha=32$.
+Input prompts are truncated to 512 tokens, and generated responses are capped at 192 tokens.
+For downstream policy optimization, we use PPO with clipping ratio $\epsilon=0.2$ and KL regularization coefficient $\beta_{\mathrm{KL}}=0.02$ to stabilize updates and limit deviation from the reference policy.
+These hyperparameters are held fixed across datasets, reward-model backbones, policy models, and baselines.
+For \texttt{MARS}, we set the epoch-level augmentation budget to $B^t=5000$ for each 1k-sample training set.
+The tuple-level allocation probabilities $q_i^t$ and the response-level augmentation counts $n_i^+$ and $n_i^-$ are then computed adaptively from the current reward margins during the augmentation process.
+For \texttt{MARS} training, we have used the temperature $\tau=0.5$ over all the model backbones and datasets.

-\textit{MARS Hyperparameters.} Across all experiments, we employ a consistent hyperparameter configuration for \textsc{MARS} to ensure fair and reproducible comparisons.
-Reward models are trained using a learning rate of $5\times10^{-6}$, while policy optimization is performed with a learning rate of $1\times10^{-5}$.
-Parameter-efficient fine-tuning is implemented via LoRA with rank $r=16$ and scaling factor $\alpha=32$.
-For all datasets, the maximum prompt length is set to 512 tokens and the maximum generation length to 192 tokens.
-Policy optimization is carried out using PPO with a clipping ratio of $0.2$ and a KL-divergence coefficient of $0.02$, which together stabilize updates while preventing excessive deviation from the reference policy.
-Unless otherwise stated, these hyperparameters are held fixed across datasets, model variants, and experimental conditions.
-For $1000$ training samples, we have fixed the budget per iteration $B^t=2000$, and the temperature factor $\tau$ as $0.1$.
-The remaining quantities including $q_i^t, n_i^+, \text{ and } q_i^-$ are calculated adaptively during the augmentation process by \texttt{MARS}.